Mickey (Toni Basil song): Legal claims

 On August 31, 2017, Basil filed a multi-claim lawsuit against Razor & Tie Direct, Forever 21, Disney, Viacom, VH1, and South Park.
 Basil alleged that the defendants had commercially used the song "Mickey" without a license and damaged her right of publicity, claiming excess of $25,000 in damages.
 Basil also filed a lawsuit against AMC on May 12, 2020, for the unauthorized use of "Mickey" in a trailer for Preacher.
 On August 27, 2020, a California state of appeals court affirmed dismissal of Basil's case.

 In 2013, a separate legal filing for the song was made by Basil.
 After almost a decade later in 2022, the courts ruled Basil was the sole copyright owner of her album Word Of Mouth, which included the song "Mickey".

 Composition

 According to the sheet music published at Musicnotes.com by Alfred Music, the song is written in the key of E major and is set in time signature of common time with a tempo of 145 beats per minute.
 Basil's vocal range spans from B_{3} to C♯_{5}.

+The chant incorporates the clap pattern (1, 1-2, 1-2-3) from the 1962 song "Let's Go (Pony)".